Find Information on all the upcoming auditions for Undergraduate and Graduate Programs here: Auditions and Interviews

 Applicants to the Master’s program must have a conferred undergraduate degree with a minimum GPA of 3.0.
 Applicants to the PhD program must have a conferred undergraduate with a minimum GPA of 3.0 and Master’s level degree.

-GRE scores are required for application to the PhD in Theatre and Performance.
+*GRE scores are optional for applicants to the Fall 2021 cohort for the PhD in Theatre and Performance.

 All programs require international students to submit TOEFL scores (or equivalent tests) that meet the university minimum for acceptance.